-StoresDirectory : value is a file system path to the directory containing all BrightstarDB data.
+StoresDirectory: value is a file system path to the directory containing all BrightstarDB data.
 Only valid for use with Type set to embedded.

-Endpoint : a URI that points to the service endpoint for the specified remote service.
-Valid for http, tcp, and namedpipe
+Endpoint: a URI that points to the service endpoint for the specified remote service.
+Only valid for connections with Type set to rest

-StoreName : The name of a specific store to connect to.
+StoreName: The name of a specific store to connect to.
+This property is only required when creating an EntityFramework connection or when creating a connection using the dotNetRdf connection type.